 The Seeger Center for Hellenic Studies and the Department of Religion at Princeton University invite applications for a postdoctoral fellowship on Eastern Christianity, to support a highly promising early-career scholar who is trained in the critical study of religion or a related academic discipline (such as anthropology, history, music, philosophy, politics, or sociology), with a focus on Eastern Christianity.
 While broadly construed and open to scholars of diverse disciplinary and methodological approaches, there is a particular interest in the modern period and Greek Orthodoxy.
 Scholars working on the pre-modern period will be considered, particularly if their research is comparative and/or crosses periods, areas, and cultures.
 Topics and fields of research may include: culture and society, gender, law, migration, nationalism, film, material and/or visual culture, American Studies, African-American Studies, politics, or theology.

-Terms of the Fellowship
+Terms of the Fellowships:

 - Fellows who are renewed may be offered the opportunity to teach or co-teach a course during their second year.